rni422/aus_precip_benchmarking/README.md

 # aus_precip_benchmarking: Jupyter Notebooks (Python) Analysis Files for the CORDEX-Australasia Precipitation Benchmarking

-Initial release of the software used for the Regional Climate Model (RCM) Precipitation Benchmarking Framework.
+Version 1.1 release of the software used for the Regional Climate Model (RCM) Precipitation Benchmarking Framework.

+This code has been updated from v1.0 to address deprecated functionality with Pandas DataFrames and new automation to create a heat map for the Seasonal Cycle Minimum Standard Metric (Figure 4 in the corresponding manuscript).

 The Jupyter Notebooks here were used to complete the main analysis and create the figures for the manuscript:
 Isphording, R.N., L.V.
-Alexander, M. Bador, D. Green, J. P. Evans, and S. Wales.
+Alexander, M. Bador, D. Green, J. P. Evans, and S. Wales (2023).
 A Standardized Benchmarking Framework to Assess Downscaled Precipitation Simulations.
-Accepted in Journal of Climate. in revision.
+J Clim.
+37, 1089-1110, https://doi.org/10.1175/JCLI-D-23-0317.1.

 The notebooks are named according to the corresponding figures from the manuscript.
 Custom functions used within each of the Fig*.ipynb notebooks is defined in the master_functions_bmf.ipynb notebook.